SuzanneNL/star-trail-photography/testing.md

 ### Search Image
 - At the top of the gallery is a search bar.
 It can search the fields title, user and description.
 - If a user searches a word that exists in the fields title, user or description, the images containing this word will be shown.
 Also the user sees the number of images containing this word.
+- When using multiple search words, the method is 'or', not 'and'.
+Using a minus character in front of a word excludes images that contain that word.
+Putting multiple words between quotation marks searches the images collection for that exact combination of words.
 - If a user searches a word that doesn't exist in the fields title, user or description, a message is shown: 'Sorry, your search returned no results'.
 The total number of images is 0.
 - If a user searches a word that exists in the image information but outside of the fields title, user or description, a message is shown: 'Sorry, your search returned no results'.
 The total number of images is 0.
 - Clicking on the cancel button will reset the page to show all images and empty the search field.
 The total number of images on the page is shown.
+- Images that are the result of a search cannot be sorted by the user.
+However, search results are sorted according to how all images were sorted in the gallery before the search.

 ### Sort Images
 - By default, images in the gallery are sorted by date uploaded (newest to oldest).
 So when a user uploads an image, his image is displayed at the top.
 Underneath the search bar is a sorting menu.
 Users can select one of four options in this menu.